-We estimate that we will receive net proceeds for this offering of approximately \$77.4 million, (or \$86.5 million if the underwriters exercise the over-allotment option in full) after deducting the estimated underwriting discounts, commissions and estimated offering expenses payable by us, and assuming an initial public offering price of \$14.00 per common share, the midpoint of the estimated range of the initial public offering price.
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$14.00 per common share would increase (decrease) the net proceeds to us from this offering by \$5.9 million, after deducting the estimated underwriting discounts and commissions and estimated aggregate offering expenses payable by us.
+We will receive net proceeds for this offering of approximately \$83.2 million, (or \$93.0 million if the underwriters exercise the over-allotment option in full) after deducting the underwriting discounts, commissions and estimated offering expenses payable by us.
 We intend to use our net proceeds from this offering for the following purposes:

-- \$30.0 million to purchase or prepay for solar cells and silicon raw materials; - \$35.0 million for our expansion into solar cell manufacturing, including purchasing solar cell equipment and construction of our solar cell facilities, to support our core solar module business and for the expansion of our solar module manufacturing capabilities; and - remaining amount for other general corporate purposes.
+- approximately \$30.0 million to purchase or prepay for solar cells and silicon raw materials; - approximately \$35.0 million for our expansion into solar cell manufacturing, including purchasing solar cell equipment and construction of our solar cell facilities, to support our core solar module business and for the expansion of our solar module manufacturing capabilities; and - the remaining amount for other general corporate purposes.